Electronic monitoring: Important information for family, whānau and occupants

 For all enquiries regarding Electronically Monitored Bail, please contact 0800 EM BAIL (362 245).

-Before a defendant can be released to an address, a probation officer or bail support officer will carry out a suitability check with regards to both the address and other occupants.
-Part of that process requires them to talk to all relevant occupants at the address to ensure they are happy for the defendant to live there.
+Before a defendant can be released to an address, a Probation Officer or Bail Support Officer will carry out a suitability check with regards to both the proposed address and other occupants.
+Part of that process requires them to talk to all relevant occupants at the address to ensure they have consented to the defendant remaining at the address while on EM Bail.

 Relevant occupants

-- A relevant occupant is any person, 16 years of age and over, who is going to be living at the same address as the defendant if they are given electronically monitored bail.
+A relevant occupant is any person, 16 years of age and over, who is going to be living at the same address as the defendant if they are granted electronically monitored bail.

 People you will see often

-The person from Corrections who complete any checks with the occupants/family before a defendant is released onto EM Bail.
-This person will also complete an induction with the defendant once they have been released onto EM Bail.
+The person from Corrections who completes any checks with the family, whanau and occupants before a defendant is released onto EM Bail.
+This person will also meet with the defendant within 48-hours once they have been released onto EM Bail.

-- Corrections has contracted Attenti to provide electronic monitoring services.
-Attenti provides the electronic equipment and managed the Monitoring Centre.
-Attenti contacts First Security to carry out all electronic monitoring field services including installing and servicing your electronic monitoring equipment and responding to alerts.
-Field officers will wear Attenti/First Security identification at all times and will be in First Security uniform.
+The Department has contracted First Security to provide electronic monitoring services.
+First Security provides the electronic monitoring equipment including installing and responding to alerts.
+Field Officers will always wear First Security identification tags and will be in a First Security uniform.

 Information sought from relevant occupants